granzb11/aws-lambda/README.md

     * Python template example: `sls create --template aws-python --path hello-world-python`
     * Now you'll see a new directory called `hello-world-python` with a `handler.py` and `serverless.yml` files.

+### Deploy lambda function to AWS
+Serverless can deploy your lambda function directly into AWS
-  * Deploy lambda function to AWS
+* Deploy lambda function to AWS:
   * INSIDE of the lambda function directory, run: `sls deploy -v`
   * Hop over to AWS and verify that your lambda function was sucessfully deployed.

+### Run lambda function locally
+Serverless allows you to run your lambda function locally for testing instead of having to be on the AWS console to do it.
-  * Run your lambda function locally for dev/testing
+* Run your lambda function locally for dev/testing:
   * INSIDE of the lambda function directory, run: `sls invoke $function-name -l`
   * The `-l` is for logging